Bernardo Arévalo: Efforts to dismiss Consuelo Porras

 On 5 May 2024, Arévalo delivered a nationally televised speech in which he called for the removal of María Consuelo Porras from her position as Attorney General.
 In his speech, he reported his intentions to reform the organic law through Congress, so that the "Public Prosecutor's Office does not again be used as a political weapon by any government."
 On 6 May, Arévalo alongside members of his cabinet walked from the National Palace to Congress to deliver the bill that allowed for the dismissal of Porras.
-However, Congress failed to hold a plenary session for the bill, and negotiations for it stalled until August 1, when legislators would return from recess.
+However, Congress failed to hold a plenary session for the bill, and negotiations for it stalled until 1 August, when legislators were scheduled to return from recess.

 Energy subsidy

 On 31 May, Arévalo announced the expansion of energy subsidies to individuals who consumed up to 99 kilowatts per month (previously 89 kilowatts).
 The social tariff is estimated to cover 300,00 more users and will remain in effect until December 2024.